 In the simplest form a trust is a relationship between three parties:

 The relationship between these three parties is governed by what’s called a “trust deed”, which is a fancy term for a document or agreement spelling out the roles of the various parties and terms for how they are to operate with respect to the trust assets.

 The trust assets are whatever assets have been placed into trust by the Settlor/Grantor (Grantor is the US term the rest of the world tends to use the term Settlor).

 So a Settlor gives assets to a Trustee and the Trustee has a legal agreement in the form of a trust deed with the Settlor about what to do with those assets.

-The Trustee holds those assets “in trust” for the beneficiaries and ultimately passes the benefit of those assets on to the beneficiaries when the terms of the trust deed are met.
+The Trustee holds those assets “in trust”, perhaps in an offshore bank account for the beneficiaries and ultimately passes the benefit of those assets on to the beneficiaries when the terms of the trust deed are met.

 For example, it would be common for a grandparent to leave money in trust for their grandchildren rather than giving them inheritance immediately.
 It might say “hold it in trust until they turn 18 and upon their 18th birthday give them their share”.
 Or maybe it’s held in trust to pay for educational and medical expenses for their grandchildren and descendants afterwards.

 Where it can get complicated is the Settlor could also be the beneficiary, the Settlor might also be the Trustee, there might be additional roles in the trust such as a Protector, etc.